Jeffin28/CAYENNE-MQTT-ESP8266/README.md

 ## MQTT Status (Must read !!!!👈)

-If you download the library from `arduino library manager`you should comment one of the function in source code.
+If you download the library from `arduino library manager`you should comment one of the function in the given source code to avoid ***compilation error***.

 <div align="center">